 The Standing Committee on the Law of Trademarks, Industrial Designs and Geographical Indications (SCT) is responsible for developing international trade mark law.
-Switzerland actively participates in the work of this committee with a delegation composed of representatives of the IPI.
-The IPI also represents Switzerland in the working group that is responsible for developing the Madrid System for the registration of international trade marks and the committee of experts in charge of amending the Nice Classification.
+Switzerland, represented by a delegation from the IPI, actively participates in the work of this committee.
+The IPI also represents Switzerland in the Working Group on the Legal Development of the Madrid System for the International Registration of Marks and in the Committee of Experts responsible for amending the Nice Classification.

-This standing committee is a body of the World Intellectual Property Organization (WIPO).
-Bringing together experts from around the world, it is responsible for normative work in the field of international trade mark law.
+The Standing Committee is a body of the World Intellectual Property Organization (WIPO).
+Bringing together experts from around the world, the committee is tasked with setting standards in the field of international trade mark law.
 It also encourages the harmonisation of national laws.
-Its work has, for example, led to a joint recommendation on the protection of well-known trade marks (1999) and on the protection of trade marks on the internet (2001) (pdf).
+Examples of its work include the joint recommendation on the protection of well-known marks (1999) and the joint recommendation on the protection of marks on the internet (2001) (pdf).
 The SCT has also drawn up the Singapore Treaty (2006), which aims to harmonise the procedure for registering trade marks.
 The Singapore Treaty is an extension of the Trademark Law Treaty of 1994 (TLT).

-WIPO administers the Madrid System.
-This international system for trade mark registration allows an applicant, who has submitted a trade mark application in his own country, to request that it also be protected in several other member countries of the system based on a single application filed with WIPO.
-With this centralised application system, applicants don't need to apply to each country individually where they want to obtain protection for their trade mark.
-The legal framework is mainly provided for by the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks.
+The Madrid System is administered by WIPO.
+It is a simple system for the international registration of trade marks which allows an applicant who has filed a trade mark application in their own country to request that the mark also be protected in other member countries of the system by filing a single application with WIPO.
+With this centralised application system, applicants do not need to apply in each individual country for their trade mark to be protected in that country.
+The legal framework is primarily established by the Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks.

-The Working Group of the Madrid Union is responsible for the development of the legal system.
-It discusses potential rule changes and instructions necessary for the proper development of the system.
+The Working Group of the Madrid Union is responsible for the legal development of the system.
+It discusses potential amendments to the rules and the instructions necessary for the development of the system.

 The Nice Classification is an international classification of products and services for the purposes of trade mark registration.
-It consists principally of a list of classes, as well as an alphabetic list of products and services with an indication of the class in which each product or service is classified.
-The legal framework is provided for by the Nice Agreement, which is also administered by WIPO.
-All of the states party to the Nice Agreement participate in the meetings of a committee of experts established by the treaty.
-It has been meeting once a year since 2012, whereby it decides on the changes to be made to the Nice Classification, which are then published in the form of new editions every five years, and new versions every year.
+It essentially consists of a list of classes, as well as an alphabetic list of goods and services with the corresponding classes indicated.
+The Nice Agreement, which is also administered by WIPO, provides the legal framework.
+All states party to the Nice Agreement participate in the meetings of a committee of experts established by the treaty.
+The committee has been meeting once a year since 2012 to decide on the changes to be made to the Nice Classification, which are then published in the form of new editions every five years and new versions every year.